Introduced in .NET 4.0, ExpandoObject

 ExpandoObject

-: A list is created that contains severalExpandoObject
+: A list containing severalExpandoObject

-, each representing a product. - Adding Products: Products are added to the list with properties
+instances is created, each representing a product. - Adding Products: Products are added to the list with properties

 Name